automvc/bee-ext/README.md

 * 14.Mongodb GridFS file store

 * 15.add SuidRichExt,MongoSuidRichExt and BFX.
+     Provide access to fields in the format of Orders::getUserid

+*16. MS Access JDBC Password connect

 **Others:**
 * 1.Faster development of new combinations for Java Web：  [Bee+Spring+SpringMVC](../../../../aiteasoft/bee-spring-springmvc)